-This Investment Policy Statement ("IPS" or "Policy") applies to the investment activities of ECRA in carrying out the investment programs of the retirement healthcare benefit plans of the School.
+This Investment Policy Statement ("IPS" or "Policy") applies to the investment activities of ECRA in carrying out the investment programs of the general account of the School.
 Its purpose is to provide a clear understanding of the objectives, goals, risk tolerance, and investment guidelines established for the portfolio and the Trust.